NewYaroslav/obfy/README.md

 #### Altering the control flow of the application

 Sometimes there is a need to alter the execution flow of a loop, C++ has support for this operation by providing the `continue` and `break` statements.
-The framework offers the `CONTINUE` and `BREAK` macros to achieve this goal.
+The framework offers the `OBFY_CONTINUE` and `OBFY_BREAK` macros to achieve this goal.

 ##### The `CONTINUE` statement